 Governor George F. Allen

-As Governor, U.S. Senator and a private citizen, Allen has lead Trade Missions and continued to participate in international relations with Asian, European and Latin American countries.
+As Governor, a U.S. Senator and a private citizen, Allen has led Trade Missions and continues to participate in international relations with Asian, European and Latin American countries.

 Paul Unger served as Counsel and Legislative Director for Senator George Allen for the six years that Senator Allen served in the Senate.
 While on Senator Allen's staff, Paul worked on issues before the Senate Energy and Natural Resources Committee including the 2005 energy bill and issues before the Senate Commerce Committee such as the 21st Century Nanotechnology Research and Development Act and efforts to ban taxes on Internet sales.
 In addition, Paul worked with Senator Allen when he was chair of the European Affairs Subcommittee of the Senate Foreign Relations Committee on matters affecting the bilateral relationship between the European Union and the United States including NATO expansion and cooperation on fighting terrorism.

 Prior to working for George Allen, Paul was Counsel to Senator Gordon Smith of Oregon and Majority Staff Director of the House Agriculture Committee.
 During 2007-2009, Paul was a Vice President of Federal Public Affairs for McGuireWoods Consulting where he lobbied for a variety of business clients.
 Paul is a graduate of the University of Notre Dame and the Notre Dame Law School.